Turn Up the Butterfly Bass!

 And streaked across the sky like a comet,

-Soaring like the bird of freedom wearing a golden bonnet – that was the time,
+Soaring like a soul on fire for a beautiful sonnet – that was the time,

 The drinking of that life-saving tonic.